mohlman3/drag-menu/README.md

 ========
 drag-menu is dual licensed under the MIT or GPL Version 2 licenses.
-If you use or distribute this library in additional plugins or software packages, please include attribution to the author and git-hub website, and also include an attribution to the ui-touch-punch plugin as required by its license.
+If you use or distribute this library in additional plugins or software packages, please include attribution to the author (Matthew Ohlman) and github website, and also include an attribution to the ui-touch-punch plugin as required by its license.